 This is true for all E18 Physical Thing.
 In the case of instances of E28 Conceptual Object, however, the identity of the E28 Conceptual Object or the method of its use may be too ambiguous to reliably establish instances of E30 Right, as in the case of taxa and inspirations.
 Ownership of corporations is currently regarded as out of scope of the CRM.

-- the Cullinan diamond (E19) - definition of the CIDOC Conceptual Reference Model Version 2.1 (E73)

-P104 is subject to (applies to): E30 Right P105 right held by (has right on): E39 Actor

-E73 Information Object

-E72 Legal Object

-Superclass of: E29 Design or Procedure

-E31 Document

-E33 Linguistic Object

-E36 Visual Item

-This class comprises identifiable immaterial items, such as a poems, jokes, data sets, images, texts, multimedia objects, procedural prescriptions, computer program code, algorithm or mathematical formulae, that have an objectively recognizable structure and are documented as single units.
+Examples: the Cullinan diamond (E19) definition of the CIDOC Conceptual Reference Model Version 2.1 (E73) Properties: P104 is subject to (applies to): E30 Right P105 right held by (has right on): E39 Actor E73 Information Object Subclass of: E72 Legal Object E89 Propositional Object E90 Symbolic Object E29 Design or Procedure Superclass of: E31 Document E33 Linguistic Object E36 Visual Item Scope note: This class comprises identifiable immaterial items, such as a poems, jokes, data sets, images, texts, multimedia objects, procedural prescriptions, computer program code, algorithm or mathematical formulae, that have an objectively recognizable structure and are documented as single units.
 An E73 Information Object does not depend on a specific physical carrier, which can include human memory, and it can exist on one or more carriers simultaneously.
 Instances of E73 Information Object of a linguistic nature should be declared as instances of the E33 Linguistic Object subclass.
 Instances of E73 Information Object of a documentary nature should be declared as instances of the E31 Document subclass.
 Conceptual items such as types and classes are not instances of E73 Information Object, nor are ideas without a reproducible expression.

-- image BM000038850.JPG from the Clayton Herbarium in London - E. A. Poe's "The Raven" - the movie "The Seven Samurai" by Akira Kurosawa - the Maxwell Equations

-P67 refers to (is referred to by): E1 CRM Entity

-(P67.1 has type: E55 Type)

-P106 is composed of (forms part of): E73 Information Object

-P129 is about (is subject of): E1 CRM Entity

-E74 Group

-Subclass of: E39 Actor Superclass of: E40 Legal Body

-This class comprises any gatherings or organizations of two or more people that act collectively or in a similar way due to any form of unifying relationship.
+Examples: image BM000038850.JPG from the Clayton Herbarium in London E. A. Poe's "The Raven" the movie "The Seven Samurai" by Akira Kurosawa the Maxwell Equations Properties: E74 Group Subclass of: E39 Actor Superclass of: E40 Legal Body Scope note: This class comprises any gatherings or organizations of two or more people that act collectively or in a similar way due to any form of unifying relationship.
 In the wider sense this class also comprises official positions which used to be regarded in certain contexts as one actor, independent of the current holder of the office, such as the president of a country.
 A gathering of people becomes an E74 Group when it exhibits organizational characteristics usually typified by a set of ideas or beliefs held in common, or actions performed together.
 These might be communication, creating some common artifact, a common purpose such as study, worship, business, sports, etc. Nationality can be modeled as membership in an E74 Group (cf. HumanML markup).
 Married couples and other concepts of family are regarded as particular examples of E74 Group.

-- the impressionists

-- the Navajo

-- the Greeks

-- the peace protestors in New York City on February 15 2003
+Examples: the impressionists the Navajo the Greeks the peace protestors in New York City on February 15 2003 Exxon-Mobil

-- Exxon-Mobil

-- King Solomon and his wives

-- The President of the Swiss Confederation
+- King Solomon and his wives - The President of the Swiss Confederation